 Most of our North American Iron Ore long-term supply agreements are comprised of a base price with annual price adjustment factors.
 These price adjustment factors vary based on the agreement but typically include adjustments based upon changes in international pellet prices, changes in specified Producers Price Indices including those for all commodities, industrial commodities, energy and steel.
 The adjustments generally operate in the same manner, with each factor typically comprising a portion of the price adjustment, although the weighting of each factor varies based upon the specific terms of each agreement.
 One of our term supply agreements contains price collars, which typically limit the percentage increase or decrease in prices for our iron ore pellets during any given year.
 In most cases, these adjustment factors have not been finalized at the time our product is sold; we routinely estimate these adjustment factors.
 The price adjustment factors have been evaluated to determine if they contain embedded derivatives.
 We evaluated the embedded derivatives in the supply agreements in accordance with the provisions of SFAS 133, Accounting for Derivative Instruments and Hedging Activities, as amended by SFAS 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities - an amendment of FASB Statement No. 133.
 The price adjustment factors share the same economic characteristics and risks as the host contract and are integral to the host contract as inflation adjustments; accordingly they have not been separately valued as derivative instruments.
-In addition, certain supply agreements with one customer include provision as a derivative instrument at the time of sale and record this provision at fair value until the year the product is consumed and the amounts are settled as an adjustment to revenue.
+In addition, certain supply agreements with one customer include provisions for supplemental revenue or refunds based on the customer's annual steel pricing for the year the product is consumed in the customer's blast furnaces.
+We account for this provision as a derivative instrument at the time of sale and record this provision at fair value until the year the product is consumed and the amounts are settled as an adjustment to revenue.

 As part of the agreement to acquire the remaining 30 percent interest in United Taconite, effective July 1, 2008, we committed approximately 1.2 million tons of iron ore pellets, which are to be provided through September 2009.
 This commitment represents an obligation to deliver the pellets as additional consideration for the remaining interest in United Taconite.
 The pellets were initially valued at \$181.3 million, based upon the 2008 Eastern Canadian pellet price at the time of acquisition, and the additional consideration is recorded as current Derivative liabilities on the Statement of Consolidated Financial Position until the pellets are delivered.
 The purchase agreement contains a penalty provision in the event the 1.2 million tons of pellets are not delivered by a specified date.
 The penalty provision, which is not a fixed amount or a fixed amount per unit, causes net settlement in this arrangement, and therefore causes the obligation to be accounted for as a derivative instrument, which is based on the future Eastern Canadian pellet price.
 The instrument is marked to fair value each reporting period until the pellets are delivered and the amounts are settled.
 In 2008, we recognized \$24.2 million as Product revenues on the Statements of Consolidated Operations upon shipment of 0.16 million tons of iron ore pellets.
-The derivative liabilities at December 31, 2008.
+The derivative liability associated with the undelivered pellets was reduced by a mark-to-market adjustment of \$50.6 million through Product revenues, resulting in \$106.5 remaining in current Derivative liabilities at December 31, 2008.